 Beyond the classroom, Dr. Cox-Davenport is a dedicated and creative student advocate.
 She implemented a program called the “Chicken Check-in,” for nursing students at PA College.
 For the first few weeks of each semester, students can arrange for a 5-minute check-in session with nursing faculty who help them address stress and become stronger students.
 Dr. Cox-Davenport has also served as faculty advisor to PA College’s SNAP (Student Nursing Association of Pennsylvania) chapter as well as our Caritas Community Service Club.
 She also volunteers at Penn Medicine Lancaster General Health to provide Reiki therapy services to patients and volunteers weekly as a chaperone for a LGBT youth group in the community.

 Pictured above: Dr. Rebecca Cox-Davenport and Dr. Kim Johnston, Exec.
 VP of Academic and Student Affairs

 An opportunity for donors and students to meet, share stories and thanks, and celebrate the impact of scholarship support at PA College.

 View the photo album from our 2019 reception, featuring guest donor speaker, Sue Pichini ’78 and guest student speaker, Jazlyn Torres ’20 (three-year BSN program).

-Our heartfelt thanks to the Peters family for their continuing support of this fund and the future nurses of Pennsylvania College of Health Sciences.
+Our heartfelt thanks to the family and friends of Ty Anderson for their generous support of this fund and the future nurses of Pennsylvania College of Health Sciences.